Git code synchronization and merge

 3. Merge code across projects

-1. Go to DataStudio in the target workspace git_cross_project_2, click Code Management in the left-side navigation pane, and go to the Code Merge tab.
+1. Go to DataStudio in the target workspace git_cross_project_2, click Code Management in the left-side navigation pane, and then go to the Code Merge tab.

 image